 from Tell Them No Here is a steel wire with a ring at one end.
 Intuition of the infinite.
 At its other end I’ve screwed a conical cap with sharp cutting edges at the base.
 The infinite always intuited against the background of the infinite.
 If it doesn’t serve to open up a sound, the particular sound for instance of my lips releasing your name, then a gland may be involved and another kind of treatment called for.
 Won’t you please toss a handful of your infinite phosphene into my gloom-sopped eyes.

 da Dire no Ecco un cavo d’acciaio con un anello a un’estremità.
 Intuizione dell’infinito.
 All’altra estremità ho avvitato un coperchio conico con spigoli affilati e taglienti alla base.
 L’infinito sempre intuito per contrasto sullo sfondo dell’infinito.
 Se non aiuta dischiudere un suono, ad esempio il suono particolare delle mie labbra che rilasciano il tuo nome, allora una ghiandola può essere usata con un altro trattamento richiesto.
 Potresti per favore lanciare una manciata del tuo infinito fosfene nei miei occhi inzuppati di tenebre.

 C.D.
 Wright (Mountain Home, 1949 – Barrington, 2016) published sixteen books of poetry and prose.
-She worked at Brown University as did her husband.
-Wright’s book One With Others (2010) was a finalist for the National Book Award and won the National Book Critics Circle Award and the Lenore Marshall Prize.
-She has also received awards from the Lannan Foundation, the Foundation for Contemporary Arts, and was named a MacArthur Fellow in 2004.
+She worked at Brown University and so did her husband.
+Wright’s collection One With Others (2010) was a finalist for the National Book Award and won the National Book Critics Circle Award and the Lenore Marshall Prize.
+She has also received awards from the Lannan Foundation, the Foundation for Contemporary Arts, and was named MacArthur Fellow in 2004.